stat545ubc-2022/MiniDataAnalysis-Qinhuai_Xu/Milestone2/mini-project-2.md

 <!-------------------------- Start your work below ---------------------------->

-I would like to choose the table below, which was made in Milestone 1 to write it as a csv file in my `output` folder.
+I would like to choose the table below, which was made in Milestone 1, to finish this task.

 ``` r
 count_genus_vancouver_trees <- vancouver_trees %>%